sandrolain/protocol/README.md

   </tbody>
 </table>

-## Header
+### Header

-### Version
+#### Version

-I bit 0-2 bit dell'header (i primi 3 bit del primo byte) indicano la versione del protocollo.
-I valori possibili rientrano nel range 0-7.
+The bits 0-2 of the header (the first 3 bits of the first byte) indicate the version of the protocol.
+The possible values range from 0 to 7.

-### CRC Flag
+#### CRC Flag

-Il bit 3 dell'header indica se è presente il CRC alla fine del messaggio.
-Valore 0 indica assenza del CRC, valore 1 indica la presenza del CRC.
+The 3rd bit of the header indicates if there is a CRC at the end of the message:

+- `0`: no CRC
+- `1`: with CRC

-### Message Type
+#### Message Type

-Il tipo di messaggio è identificato da una sequenza di 4 bit.

-Il primo bit indica se il messaggio è una richiesta o una risposta:

-- `0` = richiesta
-- `1` = risposta

-I successivi 3 bit indicato il tipo di richiesta o di risposta.

-I valori per i messaggi di richiesta sono:
+The message type is identified by a sequence of 4 bits.

+The first bit indicates whether the message is a request or a response:

+- `0`: request
+- `1`: response

+The next 3 bits indicate the type of request or response.

+The values for request messages are:

 - `0b0000`: GENERIC / UNDEFINED
 - `0b0001`: GET